suprema-tech/ccapi_upstream/README.md

 # Notice
-* New release has 15% reduction in cpu usage.
+* New release has about 20% reduction in cpu usage.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->